• Skip to primary navigation

 What is djon djon, and where can I find it?

 Djon djon is a dried black mushroom native to the northern part of Haiti, known for giving rice a distinctive black color and rich, earthy flavor.
-You can usually find it at a Haitian market, Caribbean grocery store, or order it online.
+You can usually find it at a Haitian market or a Caribbean grocery store, or order it online.

 Can I make Diri Djon Djon without dried shrimp?